Last updated: 20 February 2025

 EQUAL GROUND, in its shadow report to the CEDAW Committee, described numerous cases of abuse, including:

 • Arbitrary arrests and detentions and abuse and violent police behaviour: The report noted that Sri Lanka’s Vagrancy Order of 1842 is often used to harass, arrest and detain individuals on the basis of their appearance using the example of “masculine looking” women who are perceived to be lesbians.
-It also reported that police harass and extorted money and sexual favours from LGBTI individuals and assaulted lesbian women in Colombo and in other areas across Sri Lanka.
+It also reported that police harass and extorted money and sexual favours from LGBT individuals and assaulted lesbian women across Sri Lanka.

 • Violence against lesbians and bisexual women: The report noted that women who experience abuse from their partners in same-sex relationships couldn’t rely upon the Prevention of Domestic Violence Act, No.34 of 2005; where a woman does report these violations, they are exposed to harassment at the point of reporting.

-• Forced marriage: The report states that: Sri Lankan law does not protect LGBT individuals from being forced into heterosexual marriages, and lesbian and bisexual women are often coerced into marriage, and threatened with violence or removal of their property if they refuse.
+• Forced marriage: The report states that Sri Lankan law does not protect LGBT individuals from being forced into heterosexual marriages.
+Lesbian and bisexual women are often coerced into marriage, and threatened with violence or removal of their property if they refuse.

 • Discrimination in employment: The report highlighted that lesbian and bisexual women in Sri Lanka are often subject to discrimination in employment on the grounds of their sexual orientation.
-This is seen in the form of being: assigned the worst shifts; required to meet higher quotas than their peers; forced to dress against their gender identity; and being subject to sexual harassment and/or termination of their employment.
+For instance, they are assigned the worst shifts,required to meet higher quotas than their peers, forced to dress against their gender identity and subject to sexual harassment and/or termination of their employment.

 In another alternative report to the CEDAW Committee, a coalition of civil society organisations, including the Women’s Resource Centre, reported that “transgender women sex workers who are arrested are often kept overnight and forced to dress like men while in custody.
 They are often picked up by the police purely because they are transgender.”